Meet Rob Nosse

 Rob Nosse lives in SE Portland with his husband Jim.
 He has worked his entire life to drive social change for students and working families.

 For almost twenty years, Rob stood up for working people as a union representative and helped raise the bar for middle class families.
 Previously, Rob worked at the Oregon Nurses Association.
 He brought nurses together with a strong, united voice to advocate for themselves and their patients.

-As the proud father of two Portland Public Schools alumni, and the grandfather of a prospective PPS student, Rob and his husband have been active PTA members at Atkinson Elementary and Franklin High School.
+As the proud father of two Portland Public Schools alumni, and the grandfather of prospective PPS students, Rob and his husband have been active PTA members at Atkinson Elementary and Franklin High School.

 As a concerned parent, he’s seen up close what education cuts in Salem have done to students and teachers in the classroom.
 As a concerned grandparent, he knows Oregon needs to make a change.